Mel Mermelstein: The Institute for Historical Review

 In a pre-trial determination, Judge Thomas T. Johnson declared:

 In California, the Evidence Code permits the Court to take judicial notice of "facts and propositions of generalized knowledge that are so universally known that they cannot reasonably be the subject of dispute".

 In 1986, the IHR, along with its founder Willis Carto, sued Mermelstein for allegedly libeling them during an interview with a New York City radio station, but dropped the lawsuit in 1988.
 Mermelstein also sued the IHR in 1988 for an article in the IHR Newsletter that examined what it considered to be flaws and inconsistencies in his 1981 lawsuit testimony.

 In 1988, Mermelstein (who was a member of the International Auschwitz Committee) included photo-enlarged copies of IHR's checks to him totaling $90,000 along with their apology letter in the exhibit "From Ashes to Life" at the Mills House Art Gallery in Garden Grove, California.
 The exhibit also included other Holocaust documentation from Mermelstein's collection, including photos of his family and of other emaciated camp victims and survivors.

 Mermelstein was portrayed by Leonard Nimoy and Cox was played by Dabney Coleman in a 1991 TV film, Never Forget, about the 1981 lawsuit.
 He wrote of the court battle in his autobiography, titled By Bread Alone.

 Death

-Mermelstein died from complications of COVID-19 at his home in Long Beach, California, on January 28, 2022.
+Mermelstein died from complications of COVID-19 at home in Long Beach, California, on January 28, 2022.
 He was 95.